openedx-unsupported/ease/docs/index.rst

 ..
-ML API documentation master file, created by sphinx-quickstart on Fri Mar  1 09:51:10 2013.
+ML documentation master file, created by sphinx-quickstart on Fri Mar  1 09:51:10 2013.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-ML API Documentation
+ML Documentation
 ==================================

 Overview